 Whenever possible, staff must maintain two metres of separation from other staff and customers.
 However, physical distancing in certain work environments may be difficult, such as kitchens.
-If staff are unable to maintain two metres away from co-workers, other actions may be necessary, including self-monitoring of personal health, supervision by Infection Prevention and Control or Occupational Health and Safety staff in the workplace or implementing measures such as:
+If staff are unable to maintain two metres away from co-workers, other measures must be in place to prevent the transmission of COVID-19.
+This may include, but is not limited to, self-monitoring of personal health and supervision by Infection Prevention and Control Officers or Occupational Health and Safety, or implementing measures such as:

 - Staggering activities to limit the number of staff in a confined area during the same period.

 - Moving activities to another room whenever possible.
 For example, separating duties into unused dining areas may be an option for preparation and packaging.

 - Altering shift and break times to minimize the number of staff working in close quarters.

 - Using markings or dividers in the kitchen to ensure physical distancing.

 - Considering directional arrows on the floor in the kitchen to control the flow of traffic, and clearly mark exit and entrance doors from the kitchen to service areas.

 Proper and frequent hand hygiene by staff is a vital component in preventing the transmission of illnesses.
 Ensure staff are practising proper hand hygiene and coughing/sneezing etiquette, including:

 - Washing hands often with soap and water for at least 20 seconds.